hamlim/JSFrameworks/README.md

 * Mithril    Branch: mithril     => http://lhorie.github.io/mithril/index.html
 * ES6 Custom Branch: mattjs      => No Link Yet
 * JS Blocks  Branch: jsblocks    => http://jsblocks.com/

+# Current Branch:

+# ANGULARJS

+This is the angularjs branch in the JSFrameworks repo, this is currently using Angular 1.5.3

+(I may consider adding a separate branch for Angular2 using Typescript later on)